-It has been observed by Mirabelli~\cite[Section~3.2.5]{mirabelli_diss} that the unitary Hermite polynomials are closely related to the \textit{Curie-Weiss model} (or the Ising model on the complete graph), which is one of the simplest models of statistical mechanics.
-The partition function of the Curie-Weiss model at inverse temperature $\beta>0$ and with external magnetic field $h\in \R$ is given by
+It has been observed by Mirabelli~\cite[Section~3.2.5]{mirabelli_diss} that the unitary Hermite polynomials are closely related to the \textit{Curie--Weiss model} (or the Ising model on the complete graph), which is one of the simplest models of statistical mechanics.
+The partition function of the Curie--Weiss model at inverse temperature $\beta>0$ and with external magnetic field $h\in \R$ is given by

 For every $j\in \{0,\ldots,n\}$ there exist $\binom nj$ configurations $(\sigma_1,\ldots, \sigma_n)$ in which the number of $+1$'s is $j$.
 Since for every such configuration we have $\sum_{k=1}^n \sigma_k = 2j - n$, the above partition function can be written as